KhwanNon/neef-color-theme/README.md

 # Neef Color Theme

-A beautifully designed dark mode color theme for developers, crafted to deliver visually appealing and consistent coding experiences.
+A sleek, dark mode color theme for developers, designed with a mysterious, hacker-inspired aesthetic.
+Crafted to deliver a visually striking and immersive coding experience with a stealthy, cyberpunk vibe.

 ## Features

-- **High Contrast**: Ensures excellent readability in dark environments.
+- **High Contrast**: Sharp, bold readability tailored for dark environments, perfect for late-night coding sessions.
-- **Stunning Palette**: Curated colors to elevate your coding experience in dark mode.
+- **Hacker Palette**: A curated selection of deep blacks, neon accents, and anonymized tones to elevate your code with a cool, edgy style.
-- **Cross-Platform**: Compatible with macOS, Windows, and Linux.
+- **Cross-Platform**: Seamlessly integrates across macOS, Windows, and Linux, maintaining its stealthy charm everywhere.

 ## Installation

-Get started with **Neef Color Theme** in two simple steps:
+Unleash the **Neef Color Theme** in two simple steps:

 1. **Install**

    - Via the Visual Studio Code Marketplace (search for "Neef Color Theme").
-   - Or manually download from [this repository](https://github.com/KhwanNon/neef-color-theme?tab=readme-ov-file).
+   - Or manually download from [this repository](https://github.com/KhwanNon/neef-color-theme).

 2. **Activate**
    - Open the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).